Hot Cars

 Panting

 A dog pants when he needs to lose heat.
-That's because they don't have sweat glands, so they can't cool down like we do.
+That's because we don't have sweat glands, so we can't cool down like you guys do.

 Clawing at the window